 Our pain-based emotions like guilt, shame, fear, and sadness exist to protect us from harm by causing us to “put on the brakes,” stop, think, and course correct and choose a “safer” path.
 How do blind and deaf people dream?
 Of course, in emotions because it is in feeling that we become who we are and dreams are where we “practice.”
 So our dreams are not all pleasant ones but they reflect our unconscious maturing of our emotional capabilities.

 It is the role of parents or caregivers to teach children to trust and rely on their emotions – to become emotionally healthy integrated human beings.
 When they do not such as when we are neglected and abused, we are taught to betray our own selves and NOT rely and trust our own selves.
 Our pain-based emotions become toxic rather than serving their protective functions.
 We are conditioned to not source our personal power and to believe falsely we deserve the pain and are powerless to it.

 We are feeling defective pain-based emotions resulting from the pain and shame that our abusers projected onto us when we were defenseless and dependent on them for safety and security and validation.
 The consequences?

 We abandon our own selves!
 We bring thinking that served to protect us when we were children into adulthood where the thinking no longer serves us but, rather, harms us.
 We believe falsely that only those who cause the pain have the power to alleviate it.
 Again, this is all a lie.

 We cannot heal at the same level of thinking that causes and sustains our emotional pain!
 We become self-critical people pleasers with chronic low self-esteem and victim mentality.
 We not only let others routinely violate our personal boundaries but also ourselves become notorious boundary violators.
 We become clueless to where our and other’s personal rights start and finish.

 Without healthy functioning emotions we have no reliable internal cues to gauge our self-worth.
 We end up reliant on others who do not have our best interests at heart to gauge our personal value, our personal worth.
 We become emotionally starved.
 We become rescuers and do not learn to use our compassion responsibly.
-We become vulnerable to emotional predators including narcissists, bullies, and con artists who know how to play on our vulnerabilities like a fiddle!
+We become vulnerable to emotional predators including narcissists, bullies, incompetent politicians, and con artists who know how to play on our vulnerabilities like a fiddle!